Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 - An idea could also be a user interaction like a MSG box to prevent automated analysis of further code.

-- We can also look for VM artifacts to identify a virtualized environment.
+- Additionaly we can look for VM artifacts to identify a virtualized environment.
 This could be files like "C:\Windows\System32\VBox*.dll" but also registry entries.

 - Checking running processes coming from analysis tools (Ghidra, IDA, x64dbg, Wireshark ...) can also be very useful.